 For many mothers-to-be, pregnancy prompts a sudden change in eating and drinking habits.
 Habits are often hard to break, so make it easier on yourself by implementing the necessary changes now.
 You will have enough to be thinking about once you get pregnant.

-To learn more about fertility and the importance of fertility testing, please visit www.LetsGetChecked.com
+To learn more about our range of services, please visit www.letsgetchecked.com.

 Written by Matthew Hennessy